-When putting together the home theatre system of your dreams, arguably the most important element to consider is your speakers.
+When putting together the home theater system of your dreams, arguably the most important element to consider is your speakers.
 Studies have been done that show sound is just as important, if not more, than the visual images that you're seeing at the same time.
 If the sound mix on a movie is finely tuned and perfected, people will actually think that the movie looks better than it really does - that is the power of sound at work.
 If you want to unlock the true power of your JENSEN in-ceiling speakers and get the return on investment you're after, there are a few quick tips to keep in mind.

 For surround sound to work, the speakers have to be placed at very specific locations based on exactly what type of home theatre system you're setting up.
 A 5.1 surround sound system has five discreet audio channels and one subwoofer speakers (which is represented as the .1 in the previous number).
 Three speakers are in front of you and two are to the rear, creating a full audio matrix for maximum immersion.
 In a 7.1 system, you add two speakers to side to create a much fuller, richer sound.
 Always pay attention to proper speaker placement during installation.
 Note that this is true regardless of the types of speakers that you're installing, be they JENSEN in-ceiling speakers or in wall speakers or even floor standing speakers.